 Easy, right?
 Grab those URLs, set up some 301 redirects, and jump into Step 2.
 This is where the magic happens, and what makes this hack so invaluable: If your site has Broken Inbound Links, then so will your competitors.

 Check your top 10, 15 or even 20 competitors for Broken Inbound Links, and then reach out to the linking sites and offer your content as a replacement.
 So there you have it!
-An SEO Hack for 2017 that sees you leveraging the work your competitors have already done in landing links to give you a one-up on them.
+An SEO Hack that sees you leveraging the work your competitors have already done in landing links to give you a one-up on them.
 Simple!

 Richard Conway - Founder at Pure SEO

-SEO during 2017 is going to see a further shift towards user focussed factors.
+SEO is going to see a further shift towards user focussed factors.
 Many SEO people expose the overused soundbite “content is king”, however, in our view this is not correct; the “customer is king”.
 If you think about it, the only reason people keep coming back to Google is they are served results that are relevant to them.

-The other SEO tactic that is going to be really important in 2017 is ‘barnacle SEO’.
+The other SEO tactic that is going to be really important is ‘barnacle SEO’.
 This relates to attaching yourself to someone or a something with a large relevant audience and hoping to leverage that audience.
 In order to do this effectively it needs to be done systematically; identify your targets (think industry mavens, social influencers, and potential partners).

 Work out an engagement strategy that is win-win for you both.
 Measure which strategies provide the most benefit, refine and continue.
 One really good example of a barnacle SEO strategy I implemented for Pure SEO was getting an invite to spend a week